Skip to content

 ActiveDoD

 Issued June 29, 2023 by DoD.
 The document includes: 1.
 A Policy on Risk-based Security Reviews of Fundamental Research, 2.
 A Decision Matrix to Inform Fundamental Research Proposal Mitigation (Amended May 5, 2025), 3.
 A list of foreign institutions identified as engaging in problematic activity (Part 3, Table 1, Amended June 24, 2025), and 4.
 A list of foreign talent recruitment programs identified as posing a threat to U.S. national security interests (Part 3, Table 2).
 The Decision Matrix contains four factors for assessing senior/key personnel disclosures: a.
 Participation in foreign talent recruitment programs, b.
 Current or prior funding from foreign countries of concern (FCOCs), c.
-Filing a patent in an FCOC or on behalf of an FCOC-connected entity without disclosure, and d.
+Filing a patent in an FCOC or on behalf of an FCOC-connected entity, or in a non-FCOC country, without disclosure, and d.
 Associations or affiliations with organizations on U.S. Entity (trade restriction) and other indicated (U.S. restricted) lists.

 NIH|